AndreasMuehlmann/firework/README.md

 Clone the git repository with
 "git clone https://github.com/AndreasMuehlmann/firework.git".

-if git is not installed download the repository from the website via the zip-archive (click on the green button).
+If git is not installed download the repository from the website via the zip-archive (click on the green button).

 ## Usage